Skip to main content

 For all ingredients and their quantities and to save the recipe for later, scroll to the bottom of this post or press the “Jump to Recipe” button for the FULL PRINTABLE recipe card.
 The recipe card will also let you scale the recipe so you know how many tostadas you can make with the amount of meat you’re using, no estimates required!

-• Chicken broth: You can also use beef broth if that’s what you have, but chicken broth has a very specific flavour that I love adding in cooking.
-Beef broth will give a deeper flavour.
+• Chicken broth: You can also use beef broth if that’s what you have, but chicken broth has a very specific flavor that I love adding in cooking.
+Beef broth will give a deeper flavor.

 • Tomato paste: A little bit of tomato paste will give you some depth without adding any actual tomatoes to the meat mixture.